The Wild Unrest

 "This record is simply beautiful on every level.
 The songs are emotional and gripping.
 The arrangements keep the listener involved, the performances are inspired." -Ed Brooks, Resonant Mastering

 Beth and Aaron signed with boutique label, Malamute Records, in 2007 alongside label-mate and Seattle siren, Star Anna.
 With the support of the Malamute team, they recorded and toured Leave Your Shoes which was featured on local stations such as 90.3 KEXP, and over 250 stations across the US.
 The pair married in late 2008, and soon after, Yellow was recorded with producer Brandon Bee and released independently in 2010, as was Ukulele (2012.)
 Both independent albums were put into heavy rotation by local AAA stations, won several songwriting awards, and paved the way for multiple west coast tours in an awkward white conversion van they affectionately named, Valcor.

 In 2013, after the birth of their son, Beth Whitney and her husband partnered with neighbor and fellow artist, Bradford Loomis, to write and record a self-titled album, The Banner Days (2014) and Hand Me A Hymnal (2015.)
-The collaboration garnered critical acclaim while they toured extensively across the nation, and reaching over a million streams on Spotify of Beth and Bradford's first of several co-writes, "My Beloved."
+The collaboration garnered critical acclaim while they toured extensively across the nation, and reaching over two million streams on Spotify of Beth and Bradford's first of several co-writes, "My Beloved."
 Both artists are focusing on their solo projects at this time.